 Paul holds a B.S. from the United States Air Force Academy and an M.B.A. from the Stanford Graduate School of Business, and currently serves as the Chairman of the US Air Force Academy Endowment.
 Paul spends his off hours cycling the hills west of Palo Alto to prepare for "century" rides as well as jogging throughout the San Francisco Peninsula (when he is not gathering material to terrorize his partner Mike Gordon).

-Foundation Capital is a VC firm driven to change the world by building great companies.
-This entrepreneurial spirit gives the partners the understanding, perspective, and enthusiasm to help promising companies in their formative stages.
-Foundation Capital targets innovative opportunities in cleantech; consumer Internet and infrastructure; telecommunications and networking; and enterprise software and on-demand services.
+A venture capital firm driven to change the world by building great companies.
+Foundation Capital’s entrepreneurial spirit gives the partners the understanding, perspective, and enthusiasm to help promising companies in their formative stages.
+They target innovative opportunities in cleantech; consumer Internet and infrastructure; telecommunications and networking; and enterprise software and on-demand services.

 Meritech Capital Partners

-CrossContinentalVentures, founded by Alex Ott in 2003, is a global advisory firm that partners with entrepreneurs in thought-leading technology enterprises.
+Founded by Alex Ott in 2003, CrossContinentalVentures is a global advisory firm that partners with entrepreneurs in thought-leading technology enterprises.
 Alex is a veteran in the enterprise software industry with operational and board-level experience on four continents.